Attention and sports performance

 Improve your sports performance through better attention

-Attention and sports performance is topic looking at the role attention plays in ones ability to perform.
+Attention and sports performance is about looking at the role attention plays in ones ability to perform.
 Like many things attention is a skill, one that can be developed and trained.
-The amount of information our brains take in is predominantly comes from our eyes.
-Approximately 2 billion pieces of information per second enter our brain through our eyes.
+The amount of information your brain takes in predominantly comes from your eyes.
+Approximately 2 billion pieces of information per second enter your brain through your eyes.
 That’s a lot of information!
-Our brain can’t meaningfully take all that information in, so it has to be selective with which information it uses.
+Your brain can’t meaningfully take all that information in, so it has to be selective with which information it uses.

-There is a way to train this skill which I go into depth in the video below, which is called a pivot strategy.
 The more selective you are with what information you take in the better off you will be.
 Like most things it is quality not quantity that is best.
 Attention is everything in sports.
 If you are not focusing on the right thing at the right moment you will under perform.
 In today’s world this is even more important.
-Attention is becoming and even more important skill set to have with al the technology we have that is negatively impacting attention and ones ability to sustain their attention over time.
-Attention along with other cognitive skills has opened up a whole new area of sport psychology where we use technology to our advance to enhance cognitive abilities rather then reduce them.
-The method I use is through a system called NeuroTracker, with over 20 years of research behind it is one of the most advanced systems of its kind in the world.
+Attention is an important skill set to have with all the technology we have that is negatively impacting attention and ones ability to sustain their attention over time is going down.
+Attention along with other cognitive skills has opened up a whole new area of mental training where we use technology to our advance to enhance cognitive abilities rather than reduce them.

 No matter what you decide to use, make sure to include training your attention so you can perform how you want when you need to the most, under pressure.